Novation Circuit Mono Station: secondhand synth happiness?

 Not a toy – but a child-friendly synth

 It’s probably one of the best affordable analogue synths dropped onto the market in the past five years; if it were always £239, there’d be no probably about it.
-At £479 many electronic musicians will be weighing it up against all manner of beasts – Waldorf Blofeld desktop, Shruthi, Zynthian, just buying another Circuit, a BassStation II – it’s a crowded and diverse place up there.
-Even at £239, there’s the Modal Skulpt and Korg Monologue to consider.
-Nothing has quite the same blend, though, or ease of use.
+At £479 many electronic musicians would have been weighing it up against all manner of beasts.
+Not least, Novation’s own BassStation II, which offers more sound design potential, but the CMS was also up against the Waldorf Blofeld desktop, Shruthi, Zynthian, or even just buying another Circuit.

-When to buy a Circuit Mono Station
+Is it worth buying a Circuit Mono Station now?

 Filter gain is one of many shift functions on the Mono Station